deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18860/index.md

 > </details>

-> The table presents the performance comparison of different LLMs and decoding methods across several faithfulness evaluation tasks (XSum, MemoTrap, IFEval, NQ-Open, and NQ-Swap).
+> The table presents the performance comparison of different LLMs and decoding methods on various faithfulness evaluation tasks, highlighting the best-performing model and method for each task.

 {{< table-caption >}}